taran942/pluralsight_signin/README.md

-#This is a sign in page of pluralsight
+This is a clone sign-in page of pluralsight
-#I created it using html and css
+I created it using html and css